Newborn Kangaroo Carry Tutorial

 step by step photo tutorial

 Step 1.
-Center the wrap over baby’s back and put both ends over your shoulders.
+To begin Kangaroo Carry, center the wrap over baby’s back.
+Put both ends over your shoulders.

 Step 2.
 Flip the wrap at your shoulder by reaching underneath to grab the hem closest your neck and pulling it out toward the ball of your shoulder.
 The bottom edge of the wrap (under baby’s bottom) now goes straight up toward your shoulder.

 Step 3.
 Flip the second shoulder (remember the hem near your neck comes under).

 Step 4.
 Reach behind you, underneath one wrap end to grab the edge of the wrap coming over your opposite shoulder.
 Note that because of the shoulder flip, the back of the wrap (darker side) is now showing on your back.